-Lymphoma is a quite common illness, which is 2019, impacted more than 82,000 Americans.
+Lymphoma is one of the more common cancers in the United States.
+In 2019, it impacted more than 82,000 Americans.
 Overall, northward of 874,000 people are currently living with some form of the disease.
 Lymphoma is a scientific term used to describe malignancies that originate in the lymphatic system.
-Lymphatic cells and tissues are an integral component of the body's immune system.
+Lymphatic cells and tissues are an integral component of the immune system.

-There are two major types of lymphoma, Hodgkin's lymphoma, and the non-Hodgkin's differentiation.
-The primary discrepancy between the two illnesses is the specific type of lymphatic cells, known in medical terms as lymphocytes, involved.
-Individuals stricken with the Hodgkin's variety experience the presence of what are classified as Reed-Sternberg cells, while these cells are not seen in the ailment's other manifestation.
+There are two categories of lymphoma - Hodgkin's and non-Hodgkin's.
+The primary difference between the two is the specific type of lymphatic cells involved, known as lymphocytes.
+Individuals stricken with the Hodgkin's variety experience the presence of what are classified as Reed-Sternberg cells.
+These cells are not present in non-Hodgkin lymphoma.

 Those cell involvement is the primary difference, there are other notable characteristics between the two categories.
 The non-Hodgkin's variety is more common, typically diagnosed at a later age, often begins anywhere inside the body and is often diagnosed at a later stage.